Valga, Estonia: Activity

 Since 1944, a local newspaper, Valgamaalane, has been published (3 times a week).
 Since 2003, there has also been a local newspaper "Walk" (in the Russian language).
 There also is a local correspondence office of Estonian Television (Eesti Televisioon) and a local radio – "Raadio Ruut".

 The former urban municipality of Valga (until 2017) maintained partnerships with many towns, mostly in foreign countries, which are listed in a special subsection below.

 Valga is developing quickly.
 Since 1996, the populace's quality of life has improved due to the renovation of several buildings, including the Central Library, Valga Stadium, the Museum, Valga Hospital, and the Culture and Hobby Centre.
 Step by step, the schools and kindergartens are also being modernized.
 Since 2003, a new water treatment plant has improved the quality of water in the town.

+The most important industry is the food industry, which accounts for about half of the town's industrial output.
+Of lesser importance are the clothing and footwear industry, and metalworking.

 In the private sector, there have been extensive investments in trade, light industry, and forestry.